 - a.
 There will be no time restriction for trapping operations. - b.
 There will be no more than 4 chinook, or 6 steelhead, or 6 sockeye, or a combination of 6 adult salmonids allowed in the anesthetic tank at any one time.
 This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - c.
-There will be no more than 6 adult salmonids allowed in the recovery tank at any one time. - d.
+There will be no more than 3 adult salmonids allowed in the small recovery tank at any one time.
+The brail pool is the preferred recovery area. - d.
 Water in the anesthetic tank will be replaced at least two times per day.
 Water temperatures in the anesthetic tank will be maintained within 1°C of the fish ladder water temperature.
 Note: If anesthetic tank water temperature exceeds 70°F, criteria in section 4 will go into effect. - e.
-Water in the recovery tank will be running continuously allowing a constant exchange of water through the tank. - f.
+Water in the small recovery tank will be running continuously allowing a constant exchange of water through the tank. - f.
 Personnel shall ensure fish are sampled as quickly as possible.
 It is recommended that it takes no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank. - g.
 Personnel shall ensure that fish are fully recovered from anesthetization prior to release into the return ladder. - h.
-When trapping is completed for the day, users will raise the main ladder picket leads and the downstream exit bulkhead. - 4.
-Trapping protocols during the fish passage season (from March 15 through November 30) when fish ladder water temperatures are between 70 and 74°F. Personnel conducting research during this time period are required to be present in the AFC&MF to divert desired fish into the anesthetic tank using the flume swing gates.
+When trapping is completed for the day, users will raise the main ladder picket leads and the downstream exit bulkhead. - i.
+When fish numbers exceed 20,000 fish at the Washington Shore ladder, no more than three picket leads will be down while trapping activities are in operation.
+Project biologists retain the authority to raise additional picket leads depending on fish densities and ladder conditions.

+4. Trapping protocols when fish ladder water temperatures are between 70 and 74°F.

+Personnel conducting research during this time period are required to be present in the AFF to divert desired fish into the anesthetic tank using the flume swing gates.
 Undesired fish will be bypassed to the return pool.
-No diversion of fish into or holding of fish in the brail pool will be allowed.
+No diversion of fish into or holding of fish in the brail pool will be allowed, except when using the brail pool as a recovery pool.
 The purpose of these protocols is to provide precautionary measures to limit delayed mortality resulting from stress when handling fish during warm water conditions.
-If ladder water temperatures exceed 74°F during any time of the day when the AFC&MF is operating, trapping will be suspended immediately.
+If ladder water temperatures exceed 74°F during any time of the day when the AFF is operating, trapping will be suspended immediately.
 The Corps reserves the right to terminate trapping operations at any time.